GoogleCloudPlatform/snapshot-debugger/docs/SCHEMA.md

 protobuf maps to as described [here][json_mapping].

 Of particular note it is up to the agent to keep the `lastUpdateTimeUnixMsec` field up to date by refreshing it at least once per hour.
-This CLI uses this value to determine which debuggee's are active.
+The Snapshot Debugger CLI uses this value to determine which debuggees are active.

 ## cdbg/breakpoints

 This node contains the breakpoints for debuggees stored on a per debuggee id basis.
-The breakpoints per debuggee are grouped into `active`, `final` and `snapshot`.
+The breakpoints are grouped into `active`, `final` and `snapshot`.

 ### Breakpoint Entity